 All these jurisdictions will require a proper front office and at least two employees locally where the bank is licensed.
 Most offshore jurisdictions today are favoring a more restrictive approach that favors only existing banks or at least substantial financial companies, such as Swiss Trust Companies, which can prove they have been in existence for a while and have favorable balance sheets to back that up.
 Legislation is constantly being revised so it is an onerous task to keep up to date with all the information.

-Most of the available jurisdictions have increased the amount of paid-in capital requirement for an unrestricted or Class A license to at least $500,000.
-In addition, they require a minimum balance sheet of at least $1M, which, more often than not, must be deposited with the Central or Government Bank, by way of a security deposit in the event the bank is wound-up.
+Most of the available jurisdictions have increased the amount of paid-in capital requirement for an unrestricted or Class A license to at least US$500,000.
+In addition, they require a minimum balance sheet of at least US$1M, which, more often than not, must be deposited with the Central or Government Bank, by way of a security deposit in the event the bank is wound-up.